 'refurbished asset' means an asset on which work (other than maintenance) has been carried out resulting in an extension to its physical service life potential;

-'reduced life asset' means an asset determined by the EDB to have a physical service life potential shorter than its standard physical asset life;

 'composite asset' means a configuration of two or more assets that is not capable of operation in the absence of any of those assets.

+For the purposes of subclause (4)(a), the 'remaining average asset life for existing assets' means the value determined in accordance with the formula-

+opening RAB value for all assets ÷ total depreciation.

 Revaluation